UWinnipeg Fast Facts

 Unique among Canadian universities, our goal is to create a $10 million endowment fund that will ensure everyone, regardless of socio-economic background, has access to higher education.
 The fund specifically supports Indigenous students, young people from war-affected areas and refugee populations and students from inner-city neighbourhoods.
-In 2012 we created a Tuition Waiver program to support youth transitioning out of foster care, a program that is now being replicated across the country.
-As of September 2014, 27 students are attending UWinnipeg under the program (14 new students and 13 returning students.)
+In 2012 we created a Tuition Waiver program to support youth transitioning out of foster care, a program that has been replicated across the country.
+Approximately 30 students are attending UWinnipeg under the program and several have now graduated with degrees.

 Overall, the University of Winnipeg family of alumni has 31 Rhodes Scholars within its distinguished membership.

 UWinnipeg currently has five Canada Research Chairs:

 - Canada Research Chair in Fundamental Symmetries in Subatomic Physics – Dr. Jeff Martin